 Other Drinking Water Constituents You May Be Interested In Are As Follows:

-The sodium concentration in the sample collected from the plant effluent was 24.1 ppm.
+The average sodium concentration in the samples collected from the plant effluent was 27.6 ppm.
 This concentration exceeds the recommended maximum contaminant level guidance of 20ppm for persons on a "strict" sodium intake diet.

 Water Information Sources